malsiftcyber/malsiftthreatintel/README.md

 Malsift is a comprehensive cyber threat intelligence aggregation platform designed to collect, normalize, and manage threat indicators from multiple sources.
 Built for on-premise deployment with AWS migration capabilities, Malsift provides advanced deduplication, dark web monitoring, and flexible exclusion management.

+## 🎨 Branding

+### Logo
+The Malsift logo features a distinctive design that represents the platform's mission:

+- **Hooded Figure**: Represents the mysterious and hidden nature of cyber threats
+- **Glowing Red Eyes**: Symbolizes constant vigilance and threat detection
+- **Network Structure**: The molecular/network symbol on the figure's chest represents the interconnected nature of threat intelligence and data analysis
+- **Dark Theme**: Reflects the cybersecurity domain and the need for stealth in threat hunting

+Multiple logo variants are available:
+- `logo.svg` - Full logo with text (200x80px)
+- `logo-text.svg` - Text-only version for smaller spaces (120x40px)
+- `favicon.svg` - Favicon version (32x32px)

 ## 🚀 Features

 ### **Multi-Source Intelligence Aggregation**